empurium/studio-skeleton/readme.md

 # FreeScan Skeleton

-Central repository for all of our data models, Pipes, etc.
+Central repository that provides a `FreeScanModule` and `DashboardModule` with many features in each.

-Can be used by many other repositories that need this information.
+The `FreeScanModule` can be imported with an `environment` configuration for access to services, components, directives, pipes, etc. It includes tools such as modals, date selectors, notifications, drop-downs, etc. It can be re-imported into any lazy-loaded module.

-Also provides a `FullLayoutComponent` so that consumers can very easily get a dashboard up and running.
+The `DashboardModule` requires the `FreeScanModule` be loaded first.
+It provides a wrapper with dynamic navigation and SCSS scaffolding to get a new dashboard/website up and running quickly with the services above.

 ## Usage